Whitey Bulger: Consolidating power

-In February 1979, federal prosecutors indicted 21 members of the Winter Hill Gang, including boss Howie Winter and numerous members of his inner circle, for fixing horse races.
+In February 1979, federal prosecutors indicted twenty-one members of the Winter Hill Gang, including Winter and numerous members of his inner circle, for fixing horse races.
 Bulger and Flemmi were originally going to be part of this indictment, but Connolly and Morris were able to persuade prosecutor Jeremiah T. O'Sullivan to drop the charges against them at the last minute.
 Bulger and Flemmi were instead named as unindicted co-conspirators.
-They stepped into the power vacuum and took over the leadership of the Winter Hill Gang, transferring its headquarters to the Lancaster Street Garage in Boston's West End, near the Boston Garden.
+They stepped into the resulting power vacuum and took over the leadership of the gang, transferring its headquarters to the Lancaster Street Garage in Boston's West End, near the Boston Garden.

-By January 1980, the FBI were aware of Bulger's headquarters at the Lancaster Street Garage but failed to investigate or inform other law enforcement agencies of the gang clubhouse.
-The Massachusetts State Police discovered the location by chance while investigating an auto theft ring, finding that Bulger and Flemmi would openly associate with other organized crime figures at the garage, including Donato "Danny" Angiulo, Vincent "the Animal" Ferrara and Ilario "Larry" Zannino.
-The police then targeted Bulger and Flemmi in an investigation into gambling and loan sharking.
-Between March and July 1980, state troopers carried out surveillance from an adjacent flophouse before being granted a warrant to install covert listening devices on the premises in the summer of 1980.
-The electronic eavesdropping gathered no evidence, however, as Connolly alerted Bulger and Flemmi that the police had bugged the garage.
+By January 1980, the FBI were aware of Bulger's headquarters at the garage but failed to investigate or inform other law enforcement agencies of the Winter Hill Gang's presence there.
+The Massachusetts State Police (MSP) discovered the location by chance while investigating an auto theft ring, finding that Bulger and Flemmi would openly associate with other organized crime figures, including Donato "Danny" Angiulo, Vincent "the Animal" Ferrara and Ilario "Larry" Zannino, at the garage.
+The MSP subsequently targeted Bulger and Flemmi in an investigation into illegal gambling and loan sharking.

+Between March and July 1980, MSP troopers carried out surveillance from an adjacent flophouse before being granted a warrant to install covert listening devices on the premises in the summer of 1980.
+The electronic eavesdropping gathered no evidence, as Connolly alerted Bulger and Flemmi that troopers had bugged the garage.
 The gang ceased using the garage for a time after learning that the meeting place was compromised.